9 Normality Assumption

 \[\begin{align*} \mathbf{z}' \mathbf{M}\mathbf{z} &= \mathbf{z}' (\mathbf{V}\boldsymbol{\Sigma}\mathbf{V}') \mathbf{z}&& \text{using the spectral decomposition of $\mathbf{M}$} \\ &= (\mathbf{V}' \mathbf{z})' \boldsymbol{\Sigma}(\mathbf{V}' \mathbf{z}) \\ &= \mathbf{w}' \boldsymbol{\Sigma}\mathbf{w}&& \text{since $\mathbf{w}= \mathbf{V}' \mathbf{z}$} \\ &= \sum_{i=1}^n [\boldsymbol{\Sigma}]_{ii} w_i^2 \\ &= \sum_{i=1}^{m} w_i^2 && \text{since only the first $m$ entries are equal to $1$} \\ &\sim \chi^2_m && \text{by definition of the $\chi^2$ distribution} \\ \end{align*}\]

-9.3.2.3 Distribution of \(\hat{\sigma}^2\) Step 3
+9.3.2.3 Step 3: Distribution of \(\hat{\sigma}^2\)

-\[ \frac{\hat{\mathbf{e}}'\hat{\mathbf{e}}}{\sigma^2} \sim \chi^2_{n-p} \] since the rank of the idempotent matrix \((\mathbf{I}- \mathbf{H})\) is \(n-p\).
-Since:
+since the idempotent matrix \((\mathbf{I}- \mathbf{H})\) has rank \(n-p\).
+Therefore:

 \[ \hat{\sigma}^2 = \frac{\hat{\mathbf{e}}'\hat{\mathbf{e}}}{n-p} = \frac{\sigma^2}{n-p}\frac{\hat{\mathbf{e}}'\hat{\mathbf{e}}}{\sigma^2} \sim \frac{\sigma^2}{n-p}\chi^2_{n-p} \]